AttractiveBeverage/Blur-San/README.md

 This is a sprite and sound replacement for the Hideous Destructor Blur Sphere.
 This "mod" only replaces sounds and sprites, so it should be fully multiplayer compatable.

-Hideous Destructor can be found [here](https://codeberg.org/mc776/HideousDestructor) Check out Hideous Destructor HQ for more mods and stuff [here](https://accensi.gitlab.io/hdportal/index.html)
+Hideous Destructor can be found [here](https://codeberg.org/mc776/HideousDestructor), check out Hideous Destructor HQ for more mods and stuff [here](https://accensi.gitlab.io/hdportal/index.html).

 ![Yandere_orb](https://user-images.githubusercontent.com/83889223/117590003-07d6ef00-b0f3-11eb-99d8-41a7c62834d3.jpg)